fac-members/fac-slides/src/slides/tfb/research-analysis/index.md

 ---

-We'll split into breakout rooms.
+We'll split into groups.
 Each will have 2 Product Owners, and 3 Developers.

 ---